Therapy Type: Other

 Company: Alkahest, Inc., Grifols Biologicals Inc.

 GRF6019 is a proprietary plasma fraction of about 400 proteins, developed by Alkahest and manufactured by Grifols.
 It represents a second-generation product of earlier clinical research infusing young adult plasma to treat age-related neurodegenerative disease (see Young Plasma).
 This treatment approach grows out of mouse parabiosis studies indicating a rejuvenating effect of young blood on the aging brain (e.g. Nov 2009 news; May 2014 conference news).
 The rationale behind GRF6019 is that the components of young blood that counteract inflammatory and other age-related degenerative processes in the brain can be enriched and delivered as a plasma-derived product that does not require matching of donor and recipient blood types.

 In February 2019, responding to reports of commercial delivery of young plasma as a purported treatment for various conditions including memory loss, the FDA issued a statement warning the public of the potential risks of this practice.
 GRF6019 is a plasma fraction from which clotting factors and immunoglobulins have been removed to reduce those risks.

-In January 2019, Alkahest began a placebo-controlled Phase 2 trial in 20 people with clinically diagnosed AD and advanced dementia, i.e., an MMSE score below 10.
+In January 2019, Alkahest began a placebo-controlled Phase 2 trial in 26 people with clinically diagnosed AD and advanced dementia, i.e., an MMSE score below 10.
 Participants receive infusions of 250 ml GRF6019 or placebo daily for five days, followed by a month of observation.
 Primary outcomes will assess safety and tolerability; secondary outcomes include change in MMSE, ADCS-ADL, and other measures of cognitive impairment and neuropsychiatric symptoms.
 According to a presentation at CTAD 2020, the treatment was safe and well-tolerated.
 Neither treatment nor placebo groups worsened on secondary cognition and functional endpoints, and there were no differences between the groups.
 In a plasma proteome biomarker analysis, the company reported post-treatment changes in proteins involved in complement and coagulation, nervous system development, apoptosis, axon guidance, and synapse function, that were not detected after placebo treatment.
 Results were subsequently published (Hannestad et al., 2021).